-Changes in the composition of a data universe can result from various types of event, including the inclusion of a new contributor, missing mandatory input data resulting in the exclusion of whole or part of a contributor's data, and the departure of an existing contributor, and significant shifts in investment strategies.
+Changes in the composition of an IPD data universe can result from various types of event, including the inclusion of a new submitter, missing mandatory input data resulting in the exclusion of whole or part of a submitter's data, and the departure of an existing submitter, and significant shifts in investment strategies.

-The aim of this policy is to define and address material impacts resulting from changes in a data universe.
+The aim of this policy is to define and address material impacts resulting from changes in an IPD data universe.

 Guidelines are provided to data collection and validation teams as to when a change to a universe should be deemed material.
-These are based primarily upon the resulting overall impact on the universe capital value, but other factors including sector or segment rebalancing and contributor dominance can be relevant.
-However, the final determination in all cases rests with the Real Estate Index Committee.
+These are based primarily upon the resulting overall impact on the universe capital value, but other factors including sector or segment rebalancing and submitter dominance can be relevant.
+However, the final determination in all cases rests with the Technical Committee.
 Any such change, once agreed as material, will be subject to a formal public announcement.

-The data histories of departing contributors will be retained.
+The data histories of departing submitters will be retained.
 Portfolios with missing mandatory input data for the period concerned will be included in historical universe datasets, while assets with partial information will be excluded only from the current analysis period.